Systematic Repentance: a structured approach to change

 He did what he knew how to do, or what he'd been instructed to do until he received "further commandment" (1 Nephi 19:4) from the Lord.
 This was a pattern he had practiced before while trying to get the brass plates from Laban.
 1 Nephi 4:6 "And I was led by the Spirit, not knowing beforehand the things which I should do."

 He had an end vision.
 He knew he needed to get the plates.
-He knew some of the reasons why; he didn't know how.
+He knew some of the reasons why, but he didn't know how.
 He worked with what he had until he received further instruction.
 The same was true for the ship.
 He knew he was supposed to build one and some of the reasons why, but he didn't know how.
 He worked with the knowledge and materials he had until God gave him more.

 Timelines and Chess

-When first introduced to the idea of Passion Projects, it is normal to think of them as long term plans.
+When first introduced to the idea of Passion Projects, it is normal to think of them as long-term commitments.
 They definitely can be, but they don't have to be.
-A friend of mine completed one in a weekend.
+A friend of mine completed one in a single weekend.
 He and his wife were preparing for a weekend with extended family and they wanted to introduce their nieces and nephews to chess, but giant-sized.
 They were ministering to their nieces and nephews, but they didn't know how to pull it off.
 All 32 game pieces and the chessboard needed to fit in the back of their car.
 The pieces also needed to be light enough that small kids could move them.
 That eliminated the more obvious choices like wood or plastic.

 They considered using the corrugated plastic material people use for signs on their front lawn, but that was too expensive.
 They needed to go to the dollar store to get Sharpies, so they chose to come back to the pieces’ dilemma and pursued what they knew how to do.
 At the store, they found a foam material like is used for tri-folds at the science fair.
 They discovered they could use that to make a silhouette of the chess piece and notch the bottom for another piece of foam which made it stand up.
 They used a white tarp with black squares painted on it for their game board.
 The tarp folds up and the pieces come apart and everything can be stacked inside of a laundry basket.